Barcelona Autumn packing list

 Weather in Barcelona in autumn

-The weather in each month changes dramatically in Autumn with minimum temperatures ranging from 18 Celsius in September to 5 Celsius in December and maximum temperatures dropping from 26 C to 18 C.
+The weather in each month changes dramatically in Autumn with minimum temperatures ranging from 18 C in September to 5 C in December and maximum temperatures dropping from 26 C to 18 C.

 The weather in October in Barcelona